-Tip: Don't forget you're in this together!
-Whether it's you or your partner who is battling depression, when you've got the support of one another anything is achievable.
+TIP: Don’t forget you’re in this together!
+When you’ve got the support of one another anything is achievable.
 So why not use our best friend, technology, to help get through it together.
-Check out Everymove.org's article 8 Fitness Apps That Use Your Friends for some ideas.
+Check out BuBand’s article 7 tips & apps for long distance fitness buddies for some ideas.

 Now get out there!
 Well… once you’ve finished our article of course 🙂

 The physical body is not the only thing that needs to be exercised.
 The mind needs to be worked on just as much and meditation holds the key.